-This year the process will be a little different and the challenge will be significant.
 NWAIS invites you to imagine the future of Independent Schools through a design experience with an interdisciplinary group of colleagues.
+Applicants will apply as an individual and will be selected to serve on the team.

 Guiding Question: How might we reimagine our current schools so that we sustain, flourish and thrive into the future.
 Using this guiding question, the team will develop a design question to explore over the course of the year.